tensor365/airflow-label-studio-provider/README.md

 **Step 4** Provide following informations:

-**Step 5** Save and your connection to Qlik Client Managed using NTLM auth is ready to use !
+**Step 5** Save and your connection to Label Studio auth is ready to use !

 ### 4. Example: Creating a DAG with Label Studio Sync Operator to reload App